MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackStorage/v0.10.6/Add-ACSFarm.md

 ## PARAMETERS

 ### -AdminUri
-Specifies the link, as a URI, to the service admin.
+Specifies the link, as a URI, to the service administrator.

 ```yaml
 Type: Uri